cassidyjames/cassidyjames.github.io/wishlist.md

 * [Free Software Foundation](http://www.fsf.org/) _A worldwide mission to promote computer user freedom.
 We defend the rights of all software users._
 * [GNOME Foundation](https://www.gnome.org/support-gnome/donate/) _Helping create a free software computing platform for the general public that is designed to be elegant, efficient, and easy to use._
 * [Girls Who Code](https://girlswhocode.com/) _Closing the gender gap in tech, one girl at a time._
+* [Wikimedia Foundation](https://wikimediafoundation.org/) _Imagine a world in which every single human being can freely share in the sum of all knowledge._